FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/log/system_log_audit.md

 ```

 - Log Interpretation 2
-  - Set the deployment permissions of an account
+  - set deployment permissions for an account
   - account: Account address
   - isClose: Whether to turn off deployment permissions

 ### 3.2 Contract permission writing

-The contract administrator sets the ACL type of a contract interface and sets an account to write the ACL of the contract interface, which will be output in the node log.。
+The contract administrator sets the ACL type of a contract interface and sets an account to write the ACL of the contract interface, which will be output in the node log。

 - Log Keywords: ContractAuthMgrPrecompiled
 - Log level: INFO